 Aquaman, 2018: Heart-throb Jason Momoa stars in this huge blockbuster which was filmed in Queensland in several locations such as; Gold Coast, Southport, Amity Point, Hastings Point and Main Beach.

-Hotel Mumbai, 2019: You’ll find Australian director Anthony Maras’ debut feature called Hotel Mumbai currently at a cinema near you.
+Hotel Mumbai, 2019: You’ll find Australian director Anthony Maras’ debut feature called Hotel Mumbai was filmed in Australia.
 The movie depicts the true story of the 2008 Mumbai terrorist attacks starring Dev Patel.
 The majority of the feature was filmed in South Australian studios to depict the interior of The Taj Mahal Palace hotel.

 18 Hollywood movies filmed in Sydney